-Be cautious when using gasoline which contains alcohol.
-The fuel system components used by Four Winns® will withstand up to 10% alcohol content in the gasoline.
+Be cautious when using gasoline that contains alcohol.
+The fuel system components on the plastic fuel tanks used by Four Winns® will withstand up to 10% alcohol content in the gasoline.
 Also refer to the section on gasoline requirements in your engine manual for additional information.